Taksim meeting: Preparations and the uprising

 On 18 January 1912, the Chamber of Deputies was dissolved by sultan Mehmet V at the instigation of the CUP, in the hope that through new elections it would replace dissident deputies with loyalists.
 This complicated things for some conspirators, as they would have to win a new mandate while a revolt could jeopardize their ground support.
 Between January and February all conspirators had returned to their areas of influence, except for Qemali who had traveled to Europe but was following the events closely through his agents in the field, including Luigj Gurakuqi, a young Catholic activist from Shkodër and Fazil Pasha Toptani, cousin of Essad Pasha, who had both long been Qemali's close associates.
 By the end of January, the situation in Albania, which was already bad, had considerably worsened.
 A further complication had arisen in the refusal to pay taxes by the peasants of the kazas of Vlorë and Gjirokastër.
 The tax collectors were threatened with death if they persisted and therefore sought military assistance which was explicitly refused by the local military authorities and the matter was referred to the Ministry of Interior.
 Local officials thought that Ismail Qemali and other figures were behind these movements.

-In contemporary historiography, some academics have asserted that the uprising had the support of the opposition party Liberal Entente that through Riza Nur maintained through intermediaries contacts with conspirators.
+In contemporary historiography, some academics have asserted that the uprising had the support of the Freedom and Accord Party that through Riza Nur maintained through intermediaries contacts with conspirators.
 In fact, behind the liberals stood Prince Sabahaddin who was said to be one of the financiers of the revolt.
 Riza Nur had also made possible the release from exile of one of the most influential leaders in the Gjakova area, Riza Bey Gjakova (Kryeziu).
 He was exiled to Sinop because of the counter-coup of 1909 known as the 31 March Incident, when religious fanatics and supporters of the then incumbent Sultan tried to overthrow the Young Turk government.
 This claim would be supported by later authors such as Süleyman Külçe in his book Osmanli tarihinde Arnavutluk published in 1944 but would be revived by other authors of the 21st century such as Aykut Kansu.
 Hasan Bey Prishtina in his memoirs after the events denied the involvement of a party dominated and organized by ethic Turks in a pamphlet published in 1920, arguing that the organization of the uprising would be impossible and dangerous if they were aware of such a plan.
 Hasan Prishtina in response to later claims would assert: "we were not crazy enough to inform the Turks about our Albanian plot, nor would the Turks have allowed the Albanians to take up arms against their army." adding "[We] the conspirators profited from the antagonism between the political parties but without infringing in any manner on the purely national character of the plot.".